naecoyes/BurpGPTProMax/README.md

   Identify any potential vulnerabilities related to the {SPA_FRAMEWORK_NAME} SPA framework in the request and response data and report them.
   ```

-## Enhanced Features
+## Roadmap

-This enhanced community edition now includes all the powerful features of BurpGPT Pro:

-### 1. Enhanced Settings Panel
-- Added a new field to the `Settings` panel that allows users to set the `maxTokens` limit for requests, thereby limiting the request size.
+- [x] Add a new field to the `Settings` panel that allows users to set the `maxTokens` limit for requests, thereby limiting the request size. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).
-- Replaced fixed model selection with custom model input field for flexibility.

-### 2. Multi-API Provider Support
-- Added support for connecting to different AI model providers:
-  - OpenAI API
-  - Google Gemini API
-  - ModelScope API
-  - Local AI model instances (run models on your local machine for improved response times and data privacy)
-- Fixed Gemini API endpoint URLs to properly include model names
-- Added proper authentication handling for all providers

-### 3. Persistent Configuration Storage
-- Implemented persistent configuration storage to preserve settings across `Burp Suite` restarts.

-### 4. Advanced Response Parsing
-- Enhanced the code for accurate parsing of AI responses with intelligent vulnerability identification and classification.
-- Improved reporting with severity-based issue categorization.

-### 5. Connection Validation
-- Added connection validation feature to test API connectivity before saving settings.
-- Automatic validation when saving LLM configuration with real-time feedback.
-- Fixed API key handling for local models (no longer required)

-### 6. Model Support Improvements
-- Added support for custom model names for all providers
-- Added ModelScope support with OpenAI-compatible API format
-- Fixed authentication and request formatting for all providers
-- Corrected ModelScope API request format to use proper chat messages array structure

-### 7. Future Improvements
+- [x] Add support for connecting to a local instance of the `AI model`, allowing users to run and interact with the model on their local machines, potentially improving response times and **data privacy**. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).
-- [ ] Retrieve the precise `maxTokens` value for each `model` to transmit the maximum allowable data and obtain the most extensive AI response possible.
+- [ ] Retrieve the precise `maxTokens` value for each `model` to transmit the maximum allowable data and obtain the most extensive `GPT` response possible.
+- [x] Implement persistent configuration storage to preserve settings across `Burp Suite` restarts. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).
+- [x] Enhance the code for accurate parsing of `GPT` responses into the `Vulnerability model` for improved reporting. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).

 ## Project Information